-With the coldest February on record here in Chicago finally over, thoughts are turning to Spring…I know we should not get ahead of ourselves just yet….so anything that conjures up thoughts of spring is extremely welcome!
-This dish makes me think of Easter…..these individual potato gratins with creamy cheese, some sautéed leeks and crispy pancetta baked to a nice crisp golden brown.
+I first posted this recipe in the dead of winter, right after the coldest February on record in Chicago!
+Thoughts were finally turning to Spring.
+When you live someplace where it's very cold in the winter anything that conjures up thoughts of spring is extremely welcome!
+This dish makes me think of Easter.... individual potato gratins with creamy cheese, some sautéed leeks and crispy pancetta baked to a nice crisp golden brown.
 Yum!!

 Pancetta and leeks are actually two of my favorite ingredients.
 I love the way pancetta adds a nice salty crunch to a dish without being too greasy.
 Leeks are great when you want to add a milder, slightly sweeter flavor than an onion to a dish.
 I enjoy coming up with yummy concoctions to use them together!

 When I first created this recipe it was one large potato gratin in a casserole dish but since I love recipes that create individual servings I decided to revamp it by using the muffin tin to create smaller portions that get nice and crispy on the edges.
-Who loves crispy, cheesy potatoes?
+Who loves crispy, cheesy potatoes?!

 Creating individual servings also makes it really easy to portion out and if you are serving a crowd it can help with planning, as you can count on 1-2 portions per person.
 And I just think they are really fun too!!

 These mini potato gratins have so many possibilities when it comes to serving them.
 You can use them as a side dish at a sit-down holiday dinner - instant portion control!
 They also make a great addition to a buffet be it a holiday dinner buffet or a cocktail party spread.
 However, you decide to serve them they are sure to get rave reviews from your guests!!

 And if you want to indulge all by yourself, serve them with a nice green salad and a glass of wine for a tasty light meal.
 I may have eaten about half of them in one sitting before!